Trust but Verify - Cover

 Chapter 1: Introductions

-The day began like any other.
-I was sitting at my workstation, reviewing my notes on algorithm enhancements.
-The algorithm had been my master thesis I developed when I was in graduate school.
+My day began like any other.
+I was sitting at my desk reviewing my notes on algorithm enhancements.
+The algorithm had been my master thesis in graduate school.
 Additional work on the algorithm enabled me to obtain my PhD in theoretical mathematics.
-I now was Dr. James Whitcomb Mercer IV, PhD, associate professor in mathematics rather than just plain old James Mercer.
+I was now Dr. James Whitcomb Mercer IV, PhD, an associate professor in mathematics, rather than plain old James Mercer.

 The university was happy to have me as a faculty member.
 My research recognition benefited the school’s bottom line.
 The university loved the recognition it received for its faculty’s excellence.
 It helped fund scholarships and donations from successful alumni.
-I thought it all boring and disregarded it as academic politics.
-As a faculty member, I showed up to do my research and taught the appropriate amount of classes as required by my employment contract.
+I found it boring and distanced myself from it.
+As a faculty member, I showed up to do my research and taught the appropriate number of classes as required by my employment contract.
 I occasionally even had office hours.
-At 4 pm though, I left no matter what.
-When I left campus, I either rode my motorcycle or drove my beloved VW Beetle the few blocks to our town-house near the university.
+At 4 p.m., though, I left, no matter what.
+When I left campus, I either rode my motorcycle or drove my beloved VW Beetle the few blocks to our townhouse near the university.

-“Gentlemen, do you have something you want to discuss with me?
-Or will we spend the afternoon staring?”
-I asked, gazing back at the two officials.
+“Gentlemen, do you have something you wish to discuss with me?”
+I asked, looking back at my silent visitors.
 “I have work to do.
-Unless you want to explain why you’re here, I’ll say goodbye.
+Unless you tell me why you’re here, I’ll say goodbye.
 Agent Foster can show you the way out.”

 “Dr. Mercer, we understand you work with the FBI as an asset when needed.
-Is this accurate to the best of your knowledge?” questioned one of the bureaucrats.
+Are you open to working with another agency?” questioned one of the bureaucrats.

 “How about that?
 They can talk,” I said in a lighthearted tone.
 “You want to show me your ID and explain why you’re here?
 Looking at you, I am certain you are not from the FBI.
 If I had to guess, I’d say you two are from one of Washington’s alphabet agencies.
-I am unable to determine which one as they all have offices on the outskirts of DC.”
+Which one?
+I don’t care.
+What bothers me is that you are keeping me from my work.”

 No response.